-Child and youth migrants are more common in the Mashreq than in the other subregions, comprising 31 per cent and 15.2 per cent, respectively, of the migrant and refugee population, and a conjoined total of 46.2 per cent of the migrant population in the subregion in 2017 (figure 55).
+Child and youth migrants and refugees are more common in the Mashreq than in the other subregions, comprising 31 per cent and 15.2 per cent, respectively, of the migrant and refugee population, and a conjoined total of 46.2 per cent of the migrant and refugee population in the subregion in 2017 (figure 55).
 Working-age persons constituted 49.1 per cent of the total migrant and refugee population, while older persons represented 4.7 per cent.
-Distribution between males and females along all age groups was virtually even.